-The Hurricane Ridge Ski Area opened January 1, 1958 with two rope tows relocated from Deer Park on Blue Mountain.
-These engines are still in use today!
+The Hurricane Ridge Ski and Snowboarding Area opened on January 1, 1958, with two rope tows that were relocated from Deer Park on Blue Mountain.
 A Poma surface lift was added in 1971.
-Located inside of Olympic National Park the Hurricane Ridge Ski Area is, and continues to remain, a small, family-oriented ski and snowboard area, supporting a ski school, ski team, terrain park and tubing area and operated by a non-profit winter sports club with a companion 501(c)3 education foundation.
+Located inside of Olympic National Park the Hurricane Ridge Ski Area is, and continues to remain, a small, family-oriented ski and snowboard area, supporting a ski school, ski team, terrain park, and tubing area.
+The area is operated by a non-profit winter sports club with a companion 501(c)3 education foundation.

 “I HAVE SKIED IN THE OLYMPICS